-One of the most common phrases you’ll hear people say about Mass is, “I don’t get anything out of the Mass.”
+One of the most common phrases you’ll hear critics say about mass is, “I don’t get anything out of the mass.”
 In this article, I want to zoom in on this typical expression to see what is going on under the surface of this phrase.
 However, before I do this I need to do what pole vaulters do.
 I need to back way up so we can take a running start at this topic.

 If you’ve watched the show Intervention on A&E or you’ve ever been to the hospital, you know the obvious fact that the job of a doctor, interventionist, or therapist is to first deliver the patient the bad news of their sickness or addiction.
 The next move is to help them out of the bad news and into the solution.
 Now, delivering the bad news is difficult, but when given with care the doctor or interventionist is usually successful in helping the patient to the end result – the cure for their illness.
 The problem becomes desperate when the patient does not know they are sick or thinks their addiction is actually a good thing.
 If the addict flaunts their addiction and defends their, the interventionist needs to go more direct in their approach to get the patient to realize their problem.
 After all, the solution to get help is meaningless unless the patient realizes there is a problem.